© 2025 All Rights reserved WUSF

 • Megan Borowski, meteorologist with the Florida Public Radio Emergency Network.

-Special session ahead
+Special session

 Guest:

-• Gary Fineout, reporter for POLITICO.
+• Gary Fineout, reporter for Politico.

-Trump and the Christian Right
+Trump and the evangelical right

 Guest:

-• Sarah McCammon, national political correspondent for NPR and co-host of the NPR Politics Podcast.
+• Sarah McCammon, national political correspondent for NPR and co-host of the NPR Politics podcast.

 Struggling citrus crops and looming seaweed